Thanasis Skourtopoulos: Club coaching career

 Some of the clubs Skourtopoulos has been the head coach of include: Aigaleo, Peristeri, Panellinios, Ikaros Kallitheas, Panionios, and Keravnos.
 In 2014, he became the head coach of Rethymno.
 In 2016, he became the head coach of Apollon Patras.
 In 2017, he became the head coach of GSL Faros.

 On July 1, 2018, Skourtopoulits returned to Panionios.
-However, he later quit without coaching the team in any games.
+He later quit without coaching the team in any games.

 On February 4, 2023, he signed with Astoria Bydgoszcz of the Polish Basketball League (PLK).

 National team coaching career

 Skourtopoulos worked as an assistant coach of the senior men's Greek national basketball team at the following tournaments: the 2014 FIBA World Cup, the EuroBasket 2015, the 2016 Turin FIBA World Olympic Qualifying Tournament, and the EuroBasket 2017.

 He became the head coach of Greece's senior men's national team in October 2017.
 He first coached Greece at the 2019 FIBA World Cup qualifiers.
 He also coached Greece at the actual 2019 FIBA World Cup.
 After the 2019 FIBA World Cup, the Hellenic Basketball Federation announced that Rick Pitino would be Greece's head coach at the 2020 FIBA Victoria Olympic Qualifying Tournament and the 2020 Summer Olympics, should Greece qualify, while Skourtopoulos would remain as Greece's head coach for the 2021 EuroBasket qualification tournament.

+In August 2023, he became the head coach of the Qatar national team.